WRITTEN BY: BRUCE LOVELACE

-You have a big advantage over me.
-You're starting your photography at a time when the number of artistic tools at your disposal is tremendous.
-You are alive at a great time to be interested in photography?
+You have a big advantage.
+You're starting your photography hobby at a time when the number of artistic tools at your disposal is tremendous.
+That includes both with digital cameras and with software.
+You're alive at a great time to be interested in experimenting with photography?

-One of the first creative photography techniques I had a lot of fun with when I was just beginning to experiment was multi-exposure.
-Of course, it was more challenging back then because it involved film and darkroom techniques.
+Multi-exposure is one of the first creative photography techniques I had a lot of fun with when I was just beginning to experiment with photography.
+It takes some practice

-The photo of the dog triplets above was easy to create, once I learned the software.
+HOW THIS EDITING HACK WAS DONE.
+The multi-exposure photo of the dog triplets above was easy to create by editing, once I learned the software.
 This photograph was created from the three separate photos of the same dog shown below.

 It is actually often a simple digital photo editing trick than can be done easily once you learn it and have planned ahead.